-At Reedy Creek Family and Cosmetic Dentistry, we try to avoid having to extract a tooth.
-However, there are certain situations where extraction is deemed necessary to ensure your smile’s long-term health and function.
-Dental trauma, severe infection, damage, or overcrowding can be common reasons for tooth extraction.
-Raleigh, North Carolina, dentist Dr. Emily Ann Reece offers tooth extraction treatment in Cary, NC at Reedy Creek Family and Cosmetic Dentistry.
+We try to avoid tooth removal at Reedy Creek Family and Cosmetic Dentistry.
+However, extraction is necessary in some situations to ensure your smile’s long-term health and function.
+Dental trauma, severe infection, or overcrowding can be common reasons for tooth extraction.
 Dental extractions are general dentistry procedures; they help prevent further damage or infection to natural teeth.

 Types of Tooth Extraction Treatment in Cary, NC

 A simple tooth extraction removes teeth above the gum line, while complex extractions remove teeth below the gum line.
-We can complete a simple tooth extraction in one visit to our Raleigh, NC dental office.
+We can complete a simple tooth extraction in one visit to our Raleigh, NC, dental office.
 Dr. Reece will use a local anesthetic for your comfort.
 Before removing the tooth, she will create space between the surrounding gum tissue and the tooth root.

 Dr. Reece will pull the tooth from the socket using specialized dental tools and a gentle rocking motion.
 Finally, Dr. Reece will thoroughly clean the area and place gauze in the empty socket to stop bleeding and reduce the risk of infection in the area.

 If you need a complex tooth extraction, it can take longer to complete treatment.
+We may recommend sedation so you do not feel any pain during your dental treatment.

 Do I Need a Tooth Extraction?

+While we do our best to preserve your natural tooth, sometimes we must remove a tooth for your oral health.
 There are many different reasons you may need to have a tooth extracted.

 The most common reason for tooth removal is infected or damaged teeth.
-While we do our best to preserve your natural tooth, sometimes we must remove a tooth for your oral health.

 We may also remove a tooth that is damaged or decayed beyond what a root canal or dental crown can heal.
 We want to eliminate any spread of decay or further injury to your mouth.

-Sometimes, overcrowding is a severe issue.
-There are many treatments for overcrowding, including orthodontic appliances, Invisalign, or traditional metal braces.
 But when your mouth and teeth are fully developed, it becomes a bit more difficult to treat overcrowding problems.
 In this instance, we may recommend tooth extraction for comfort and function.

 As people reach their late teens and early twenties, wisdom teeth may erupt.
 Our mouths often don’t have enough room for this extra set of molars, which can cause teeth to overcrowd and overlap, changing our smile and bite.
-We’ll monitor your wisdom teeth as they develop and recommend wisdom teeth removal if we believe they’ll cause problems with your smile.

 Wisdom Tooth Extraction in Cary, NC